AndrewKeYanzhe/llama.cpp/README.md

 - 4-bit quantization support
 - Runs on the CPU

+The 7B model is able to run on a Macbook Air M1 with 8GB of ram.

 This was [hacked in an evening](https://github.com/ggerganov/llama.cpp/issues/33#issuecomment-1465108022) - I have no idea if it works correctly.
 Please do not make conclusions about the models based on the results from this implementation.
 For all I know, it can be completely wrong.
 This project is for educational purposes.